EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/User_Needs_Benchmarking_Requirements.md

 1.10 The product should be calibrated to ensure the components in the system operate as intended.

 Functionality

 2.1   The product should be able to output accurate data.

 2.2   The product should be multi-purpose.
 It should be able to measure different weather patterns.

-(P10) 2.3   The product should be able to give real-time data that includes periodic updates.
-(P8) 2.4   The product should be able to be connected wirelessly through wifi.
+2.3   The product should be able to give real-time data that includes periodic updates.

+2.4   The product should be able to be connected wirelessly through wifi.

 2.5   The product should operate efficiently on a given power supply.

-2.6   The product should be able to be controlled remotely for mobility..
-(P10) 2.7   The product should be able to connect with different operating software.
-(P10) 2.8   The product should operate efficiently given the system it operates in.(P10) 2.9   The product should be able to have some type of feedback for debugging..
-(P4) 2.10 The product should be able to be an appropriate scale for the user.
-(P9)
+2.6   The product should be able to be controlled remotely for mobility.

+2.7   The product should be able to connect with different operating software.

+2.8   The product should operate efficiently given the system it operates in.

+2.9   The product should be able to have some type of feedback for debugging.

+2.10 The product should be able to be an appropriate scale for the user.

 Interactivity